trixi-framework/HOHQMesh.jl/docs/src/tutorials/symmetric_mesh.md

 ```
 The given boundary names will also be the element boundary names written to the mesh file.
 The only exception is the first boundary curve that is given
+the name `":symmetry"`.
-the name `"symmetry"`.
-The name of this outer boundary curve is a special keyword
+This outer boundary curve name is a special keyword
-in HOHQMesh that says it is the straight line across which
+in HOHQMesh that says it is a straight line across which
 a reflection will occur.
+Two worthwhile notes are
+  1. the leading colon on this boundary name keyword is present to avoid conflicts with any other use of the *symmetry* name.
+  2. if the curve designated as `":symmetry"` is not a straight line, then an error is thrown by HOHQMesh and the mesh will not be reflected.

 !!! tip "Name of the symmetry boundary"
-    As noted above, `"symmetry"` is a keyword for the HOHQMesh generator that
-    prescribes over which line a reflection of the mesh occurs.
-The Fortran implementation
-    for this keyword in HOHQMesh is not case sensitive.
-So, within the
-    Julia script one can name this reflection boundary line `"symmetry"` or `"Symmetry"`
+    The name of the reflection boundary line is not
-    or `"SYMMETRY"` or even something strange like `"sYmMeTrY"` and the mesh will still
-    generate successfully.
+    case-sensitive, thus`":symmetry"` or `":Symmetry"` or `":SYMMETRY"`
+    are all valid and will be recognized as the keyword for symmetry.

 Now that all the outer boundary curves are defined we add them to the `symmetric_mesh`
 project in counter-clockwise order